tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 Spiritual portraits can give mindfulness a fresh framework for understanding who we are and how we might improve.

+## Does Your Work Match Your Preferences?

-- Good to know what sort of work you are best suited for
+Spiritual portraits can help you learn what sort of work you are best suited for.
-  - For example, if you are naturally drawn to work that is easily automated, wouldn't you want to know about it?
+For example, if you are naturally drawn to work that is easily automated, wouldn't you want to know about it?

+But if you take a little time to learn what the questionnaire results and the image means, it will help you identify what type of jobs will be easiest for you.

+[**Key point**]
+You can't just input your preferences and have the perfect career pop out, but a little self-knowledge can go a long way when it comes to understanding your strengths and weaknesses.

+## Do You Have an Extreme Personality?

+Spiritual portraits reflect not just a person's preferences but also the strength of them.

+People with mild preferences are very different from those with strong preferences - and the images reflect those qualities.
+In particular, images of personalities with strong preferences show a predominance of a single color, making them visible immediately.

+In her book **Gifts Differing,** Meyers-Briggs [footnote] repeatedly cautions that a strong supporting function is essential for all personality types.

+For example, some people prey on those who are gullible - those who have a preference for observing rather than doing things.
+Likewise, someone with a preference for doing things while refusing to consider the consequences or listen to others can be regarded as stubborn.

+[**Key Point**]
+The images reflect the strength of the preferences, and strong preferences can make a person vulnerable.

 ------------ we are here --------------

-# What:
 # What do the images represent?

 [Don't go too deep - for details refer them to the How-to.]